 Feel out and follow up

 With your list of researched contacts and network referrals, now’s the time to get back onto Linkedin.
 Connect with everyone on your list, and send out your first feelers and follow-ups.
 These should be simple and to-the-point—greet them, introduce yourself, give a 1-sentence max summary of your background, and ask for what you want.
 Asking for what you want is the trickiest part—typically we’re not used to being so direct.
-So, what do you want?
+That said, what do you want?
 It depends on the type of connection.
+If you’re:

 Be aware that you won’t hear back from a lot of people.
 Which means you need to contact a lot of people to make sure you do hear back from some.
 Don’t get dispirited if people aren’t messaging you back, or if they aren’t the most encouraging about your search.
 I was told multiple times but multiple creative directors and HR reps that German advertising agencies aren’t looking for native-English copywriters—but in the end, I wound up with two competing offers.
 It’s going to take some hard work and hustle to get what you want—but that’s nothing to be afraid of.